Francesco Vitelli: Life

+Decio Francesco Vitelli was born August 30, 1582 in Città di Castello.
 Francesco Vitelli was of the line of Vitelli who had been rich merchants of Città di Castello, who made themselves masters of the town in the early fourteenth century, after civic confrontations with the rival Guelfucci of Brancaleone, and henceforward wielded political and military influence disproportionate to their small territory.